4Soft-de/harness-model/.github/CONTRIBUTING.md

 - Use an indentation of 4 spaces instead of tabs.
 - Variables should be final wherever possible.
 - Follow code conventions when writing code.
-- Only use the lowest modifier (public, package, protected, private) possible.
+- Only use the lowest visibility modifier (public, protected, package, private) possible.
 - JavaDoc for public method is required, for the rest its optional.

 #### Example